storyprotocol/documentation/docs/Developers/tutorials/how-to-register-music-on-story.md

 >
 > "Peaches" by Justin Bieber is one of the first RWAs coming to Story.
 Check out the announcement [here](https://x.com/StoryProtocol/status/1881713146274156951)!

-## First...
+## 0. Create a Song

+Before we register music on Story, you'll obviously need some music!
+If you already have music, make sure you have a link to the music file directly.
+For example, `https://cdn1.suno.ai/937e3060-65c0-4934-acab-7d8cc05eb9a6.mp3`.
+If you don't already have this, you can upload your music file to IPFS:

+If you want to create a test song, go to [Suno](https://suno.com), which is an awesome platform for AI-generated music.
+We can get a test song by:

+1. Inputting a prompt to create a song
+2. Click on the final result, which should take you to a URL like `https://suno.com/song/8bcba6bc-3f60-4921-b148-f32a59086a4c`
+3. Copy the the `SONG_ID` in the URL (`8bcba6bc-3f60-4921-b148-f32a59086a4c`)
+4. Copy the following URL: `https://cdn1.suno.ai/${SONG_ID}.mp3`, making sure to replace `SONG_ID` with your own.

+This is the URL we'll use in step 2.

+## 1. Complete the "How to Register IP" Tutorial

-Most of this tutorial is covered in [How to Register IP on Story](doc:how-to-register-ip-on-story).
+Most of what we need to do is already covered in [How to Register IP on Story](doc:how-to-register-ip-on-story).
 Complete that tutorial first, and then come back here.

-## Next...
+## 2. Change Metadata

 The only difference is how you set your metadata.
 In your `ipMetadata`, you can set a few extra related parameters (`ipType`, `media`, `attributes`, `creators`) like so:

+* Make sure to replace the `media.url` with the one we created in step 0!

 ```typescript main.ts
 const ipMetadata: IpMetadata = client.ipAsset.generateIpMetadata({